 - During the break, evaluate priorities – How important are learning, studying, etc., to you?
 Is work your highest priority?
 Do you need to adjust your schedule to match priorities?

 - During the break, catch up on missed assignments or tests and maybe even study ahead.
 But catching up may indicate poor time management or too much work or too many commitments outside of class.

 - Make decisions about staying in or dropping class(es) to avoid D or F grades.
 There is about a 10-day period after the break (during a 16-week semester) for advising/consulting with an instructor to make the best decision.

-- If a student withdraws from classes and is receiving financial aid, he or she will need to check with their assigned financial aid specialist to understand any consequences.
+- If a student withdraws from classes and is receiving financial aid, he or she will need to check with his or her assigned financial aid specialist to understand any consequences.